-"When you enter the land that I will give you, the land must observe a [year of] rest for Hashem.
-Six years you may plant the field and six years you may prune the vineyard and you may gather in its crop."
+"When you come into the land that I give you, the land shall observe a Sabbath for Hashem.
+For six years you may sow your field and for six years you may prune your vineyard; and you may gather in its crop."
 (25:2-3)